prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - Do you accept US credit cards?
 - I need to know if you will accept my credit card.
 - I want to add funds to my account.
 What payment methods are accepted?
+## intent: visa_or_mastercard
-## intent: visa_or_mastercard- Is there a way I can have a mastercard?
+- Is there a way I can have a mastercard?
 - is it just visa or can i also use mastercard?
 - I do not want a VISA card.
 - I prefer using Mastercard, can I substitute?